 Do I Need a Root Canal?

-Signs that your tooth may need a root canal include sensitivity of the tooth to temperature extremes, sensitivity to touch or while chewing, and inflamed and sensitive gums around the tooth.
+Signs that your tooth may need a root canal can include tooth sensitivity to temperature extremes, sensitivity to touch or while chewing, and inflamed and sensitive gums around the tooth.
 You should inform your Davis Family Dentistry dentist during your exam about these and any other symptoms you may be having.
 This way, your dentist has all the information he or she needs to decide if a root canal is necessary for your condition.
 Davis Family Dentistry performs most of the root canals in-house in their Bedford TX offices.
 However, some dentists will refer you to an outside endodontist.
 An endodontist is a specialist dentist who specifically treats the insides of your teeth.

 Root Canal Therapy